Talking Cannabis Taxes: Exploring How Medical Cannabis Fits Into Illinois Tax Law

 Cannabis’ Schedule I Status Gets in the Way Once Again

 Foremost, given the federal status of cannabis as a Schedule I substance, it is technically still illegal.
-The IRS is a federal agency, and state legislation does not supersede that of the federal—state laws don’t matter to the IRS.
-In fact, the IRS explicitly states:
+The IRS is a federal agency, and state legislation does not supersede that of the national—state laws don’t matter to the IRS.
+The IRS explicitly states:

 You can’t include in medical expenses amounts you pay for controlled substances (such as marijuana, laetrile, etc.) that aren’t legal under federal law, even if such substances are legalized by state law.” – (Internal Revenue Service; Publication 502 Cat.
 No. 15002Q Medical and Dental Expenses (Including the Health Coverage Tax Credit).
 Download the Medical and Dental Expenses 2018 IRS Handbook here: p502